tekfyl/InterviewBit/README.md

-# InterviewBit
+# Interview Bit

-Contains solutions to some of the problems realted to Data Structures and Algorithm, I solved on Interview Bit.
+Contains attempts to some of the problems on this really cool website.